 Venezuelan born, Lifrancis Rojas is known for her highly textured paintings projecting a sense of movement and vibrant colorful surfaces.
-Utilizing organic materials, she achieves the unique appearance that defines her style.
+Utilizing organic materials, she achieves the appearance that defines her style.

 Lifrancis is based in Florida since year 2000.
 She has a Bachelor degree in Business and Finance, and a Marketing Certification.
 However, She is dedicated full time to the Arts.
 She has been chosen as a Featured Artist for the Miami Art and Business Council annual event in 2016, won Best Mixed Media award at